-The old mother was old enough to remember tales of her great, great grandmother swept out to sea by a category five, when people were whipped about like rag dolls and drowned in the bay.
-She had survived it, and the only explanation: She was a witch.
-Brynn Violet’s great grandmother and grandmother were also said to be witches, with nary any patience for Christian fears about about hares and black magic.
+The old mother had told Brynn Violet tales of her great, great grandmother swept out to sea by a category five, when people were whipped about like rag dolls and drowned in the bay.
+Her great, great grandmother had survived it, and the only explanation: She was a witch.
+In fact, there was a whole line of women in the family that were witches.
+Except for Brynn Violet.
+Except for her mother.

-In fact quite a few female ancestors in Brynn Violet’s family could enter the form of a hare and were keepers of other familiars suck as crows and magpies.
-Her mother reminded Brynn Violet that all of them died eventually, they were not all powerful, lest the child fall prey to what those poor on the island were susceptible to – practices and beliefs, evil, shortcuts to hard work.
+Her mother had reminded Brynn Violet that all of the witches had died eventually, that they were not all powerful.
+Her mother was concerned lest the child fall prey to what those poor on the island were susceptible to – practices and beliefs, evil, shortcuts to hard work.

-“Take a ride on my tail,” the hare says.
+“Take a ride on my tail,” the hare said.
 “Let me take you to my home where you can stroke my warm coat and drink my tea.”

-When Brynn Violet returns home on her own conniving and strength, she tells her mother the tale of how the dirty thing tried to make her his sixteenth wife; tried to force her to entertain the wedding party of a crow and magpie by having her cook the wedding feast.
-She managed to steal large bundles of mangrove twigs just outside the window and make a huge doll standing by the hot stove, cooking wedding stew and tea.
+When Brynn Violet returned home after days and days and days, she told her mother the tale of how the dirty thing tried to make her his sixteenth wife, how he tried to force her to entertain the wedding party of a crow and magpie by having her cook the wedding feast.
+And so she collected a large bundles of mangrove twigs just outside the window.
+She made a huge doll of the twigs that stood at the stove, as if cooking the wedding stew and tea.

-It was later told in town the impatient hare approached the doll, ordering it about, and lopped its head off in frustration thinking to goad his soon to be bride into action.
+It was later said by townsfolk the impatient hare approached the doll, ordering it about, and lopped its head off in frustration thinking to goad his soon to be bride into action.
 When the twig head rolled off, the hare cried out in shock, alarm, and grief.

-“I was so alone,” Brynn Violet says to her mother when she was safely tucked away at home, enjoying her mother’s best stew.
-She cries as she describes how demanding the hare was and how the crow looked at her with black eyes, how the magpie cocked its head and pecked her arms and hair.
+“I was so alone,” Brynn Violet told her mother when she was safely tucked away at home, enjoying her mother’s stew.
+She cried as she described the abusive hare was and how the crow looked at her with mean black eyes, how the magpie cocked its head and pecked her arms and hair.

 “Well you are home now,” says her mother, kissing her on the forehead.